dsciitpatna/Project-Karna/README.md

 ## Overview

-Karna is an Ethereum-based Decentralised Application that enables charities to collect and track their donations directly on the blockchain.
+Karna is an Hyperledger fabric-based Decentralised Application that enables charities to collect and track their donations directly on the blockchain.
 The decentralised nature of blockchain allows users to see all of their donations in one place, as well as a transparent view of how their donations were used.
-As cryptocurrencies are seen as disrupting charity sphere, there is need to rebuild trust so that people can safely donate to charity and see their money used for what it's meant for.

 ## Features